-“Mayor Walsh’s administration has taken this head-on, and we are proud to support the administration’s efforts.
+“Mayor Walsh’s administration has taken this head-on and we are proud to partner with them to support their efforts.
 In partnership with the administration, the Building Trades Unions are collecting these critical supplies in order to aid our city’s frontline health workforce,” said Brian Doherty, General Agent of the Building Trades Unions.
-“We must ensure all first responders and front-line health workers, including those providing EMS/EMT services, senior care, home health care, care for the homeless, along with acute care in our hospitals have what they need to stay safe and to continue their critical work.
-Please visit bostonppedonation.org to coordinate the time and location of your donation.
-Every new, unopened mask N95 or above can make a difference.”
+“We must ensure all first responders and frontline health workers, including those providing EMS/EMT services, senior care, home health care, care for the homeless, along with acute care in our hospitals have what they need to stay safe and to continue their critical work.
+Please contact firstname.lastname@example.org to coordinate the time and location of your donation.”

 “Every new, unopened mask N95 or above can make a difference,” continued Doherty.
 “You may have some in your garage or your company’s warehouse that are unopened and that could help save lives.
 Please help us get these resources to the Boston Public Health Commission, so they can ensure a centralized and rapid distribution to those on the frontlines.”

 “We want to thank the Building Trades Union for stepping up to help during this time and for recognizing that we are all in this together,” said BPHC Executive Director Rita Nieves.
 “This generous donation will help protect our first responders and health care providers as they continue to provide life-saving care to the residents of Boston.”

 To raise awareness of the PPE collection program and to increase industry participation, delivery of hundreds of N95 respirator masks to the Boston Public Health Commission is scheduled to be open to press for 5:30 PM EST today at 785 Albany Street, Boston, MA, 02118.